strapi/documentation/user-docs/latest/content-manager/configuring-view-of-content-type.md

 3. Click on the **Save** button.

-### Configuring view display
+### Edit view display

 1. In the edit view, click on the **Configure the view** button.
 2. In the View area, define what fields to display in the list view table, and in what order:
    - Click the add button ![icon add new](../assets/content-manager/icon_add.png) to add a new field.
    - Click the delete button ![icon delete](../assets/content-manager/icon_delete.png) to remove a field.
    - Click the reorder button ![icon drag & drop](../assets/content-manager/icon_dragdrop.png) and drag and drop it to the place you want it to be displayed amond the other fields.
-3. Click the name of a field to access its available settings:
+3. Click the name of a field to access its available own settings:

 | Setting name    | Instructions                                                                              |
 | --------------- | ----------------------------------------------------------------------------------------- |